Biden plan spends more on EV charging than on roads and bridges, and some say that's a problem

 President Biden last week unveiled a detailed infrastructure plan with substantial funding for electric-car charging—more than for roads and bridges, in fact.
 That's already drawing controversy, The Wall Street Journal reported Monday.

-Biden's $174 million "investment to win the EV market" is a comprehensive plan to spur EV adoption, encompassing everything from supply chains and the retooling of factories, to point-of-sale rebates and tax incentives, to funding for 500,000 charging stations.
+Biden's $174 billion "investment to win the EV market" is a comprehensive plan to spur EV adoption, encompassing everything from supply chains and the retooling of factories, to point-of-sale rebates and tax incentives, to funding for 500,000 charging stations.

 In comparison, the $2 trillion plan includes $115 billion for roads and bridges, which Republicans are already grumbling about, the report said.
 Mississippi Governor Tate Reeves called the emphasis on EVs a "political statement."